Direct Stafford Loans

 4) Register for classes in at least 6 credit hours (half-time)

-5) First-time borrowers at ACC must also go to https://studentloans.gov log in with your FSA ID and select:
+5) First-time borrowers at ACC must also go to https://studentaid.gov log in with your FSA ID, click accept, under "Loans and Grants" select:

-a) Complete Loan Agreement (Master Promissory Note), select Subsidized/Unsubsidized, complete the information and submit, and
+a) Master Promissory Note, select MPN for I'm an Undergraduate Student start button, complete the information and submit, and

-b) Complete Loan Counseling, select Entrance Counseling, complete the information and submit.
+b) Loan Entrance Counseling, select I'm an Undergraduate Student start button, complete the information and submit.

 STEP 2.
 SUBMITTING the loan request: